nf-core/website/markdown/developers/contributing_to_pipelines.md

 #### Nextflow version bumping

-If you are using a new feature from core Nextflow, you may bump the minimum required version of nextflow in the pipeline with: `nf-core bump-version --nextflow . [min-nf-version]`
+If you are using a new feature from core Nextflow, you may bump the minimum required version of Nextflow in the pipeline with: `nf-core bump-version --nextflow . [min-nf-version]`

 #### Images and figures

-For overview images and other documents we follow the nf-core [style guidelines and examples](https://nf-co.re/developers/design_guidelines).
+For overview images and other documents, we follow the nf-core [style guidelines and examples](https://nf-co.re/developers/design_guidelines).